-- The cumulative gain or loss on the hedging instrument from the inception of the hedge; and - The cumulative change in fair value of the hedged item, relating to the risk that is being hedged, from the inception of the hedge.
+- The accumulated gain or loss on the hedging instrument from the inception of the hedge; and - The accumulated change in fair value of the hedged item, related to the risk that is being hedged, from the inception of the hedge.

-In this regard, and if applicable, the remaining portion of the gain or loss on the hedging instrument not recognized in equity is recorded in profit or loss.
+In this regard, and if applicable, the remaining portion of the gain or loss on the hedging instrument not recognized in equity is recorded in the income statement.

-Cash flow hedge accounting shall be discontinued if the hedging instrument matures or is terminated early, if the hedge relationship becomes ineffective or if it is decided to terminate the hedging relationship.
-In these cases, the accumulated gain or loss on the hedging instrument that was recognized in equity continues to be separately classified in equity, being recorded in the income statement in the same period that the gains or losses of the hedged item are recognized.
-If the Bank accomplishes the coverage of a transaction that is not expected to be accomplished, the amount of the derivative still recognized in equity is immediately transferred to the income statement, with the derivative being transferred to the Bank's trading portfolio.
+Cash flow hedge accounting shall be discontinued if the hedging instrument matures or is early terminated, if the hedge relationship becomes ineffective or if it is decided to terminate the hedging relationship.
+In these cases, the accumulated gain or loss on the hedging instrument that was recognized in equity continues to be separately classified in equity, being reflected in the income statement in the same period that the gains or losses of the hedged item are recognized.
+If the Group realizes the coverage of a transaction that is not expected to be realized, the amount of the derivative still recognized in equity is immediately transferred to the income statement, with the derivative being transferred to the Group's trading portfolio.